 Another advantage of a flail mower is that it can handle rough, uneven ground and they’re highly manoeuvrable in tight spaces.
 As they are more compact than the topper mower, they’re also easier to store in between cuts.

 Of course, for this added versatility you’ll pay a bit more.
-Expect to budget anywhere between £900 for a basic compact flail, to up to £2,500 for a high quality verge flail.
+Expect to budget anywhere between £1000 for a basic compact flail, and up to £2,800 for a high-quality verge flail.

 Traditionally if you have paddocks or a smallholding to maintain, the topper was the preferred choice.
 However, increasingly our customers are buying flail mowers because they offer the additional benefits of being able to cut verges and lawns making their estates look smart and tidy.